 Before you react, take a pause.
 Inhale, then exhale slowly.
 Take those couple of seconds to formulate a more appropriate response.

 There are also times during conversation when we get caught up in the moment.
 Gossip has a way of sucking you in and, before you know it, you've said something you would never want repeated.

 It happens to all of us at some point, but do your best to recognize when it is happening and remain silent or leave the situation if you can.
 You might also try changing the subject of conversation and redirect it to something more pleasant.

 Remember the adage "If you can't say anything nice, don't say anything at all?"
 When practiced, this advice prevents many regrets.

 There are times when silence is your best option.
 As mentioned above, when you are about to react negatively or when you get caught up in gossip, it is best to keep quiet.
 It is also in your best interest to keep your word when you agreed to a "Please don't tell anyone" request.

 Remaining silent actually gives you the upper hand.
 You earn the respect of other people for speaking when you actually have something meaningful to say.
 You are a trusted confidante.
 And you know how to keep your cool.

-There are times when it's not so much the words you say, but how you say them that can hurt.
+There are times when it's not so much that your words hurt, but how you say them.
 Sarcasm has its place in certain monologues and conversations, but should only be used when all participants are willing to accept it for what it is.